Welcome to the home page of the Treinfhir Y-DNA Initiative.

 The Fionn Branch of the UiMaine Treinfhirs

-The UiNeill Treinfhirs
+The Loegaire Branch of the UiNeill Treinfhirs

+Stand by, more tests are on the way!
 But we need your help.
 With more DNA testing, we can provide a family tree for the entire Treinfhir clan.
 We need the Trenors of Spain to join the project, and the McCreanors, so that we can understand their branch in the tree.

 Emigrants who don’t know their Irish family history can contribute to the initiative by taking a Family Tree DNA “Big Y” test, and by contributing to the family testing fund.
 Irish Treinfhirs who know their family history and family nicknames can contribute their Y-DNA and their known family history, like nicknames and townlands, to the project.
 Because this information is so valuable, Irish families who know their history may be subsidized.